Ticket to Paradise (1936 film)

 Ticket to Paradise is a 1936 American drama film directed by Aubrey Scotto, written by Jack Natteford and Nathanael West, and starring Roger Pryor, Wendy Barrie, Claude Gillingwater, Andrew Tombes, Luis Alberni and E. E. Clive.
 It was released on June 25, 1936, by Republic Pictures.

-Premise
+Plot

 While hurrying to the airport to catch a plane, a man is involved in a car accident and loses his memory.